 depends on two timestamps,

-servers in the replication topology are running MySQL 8.0.1 or
+in the replication topology are running MySQL 8.0.1 or above,

-above, delayed replication is measured using these timestamps.
-If
+delayed replication is measured using these timestamps.
+If either

-either the immediate master or slave is not using these
+the immediate master or slave is not using these timestamps, the

-section describes delayed replication between servers which are
+describes delayed replication between servers which are all using

 The default replication delay is 0 seconds.
 Use the